How To Talk To Young People About The Kavanaugh Story

 In other words, Hauser explains, be the one that your children can come to with questions.
 She says that, by bringing up tough topics even when they make you uncomfortable, you increase the likelihood that your child will do the same.

 Francesca says she confided first in her friends about her assault.
-It took her months to share the story with her mother.
+It took her awhile to share the story with her mother.

 "My mom was surprised and very upset as any mother would be, but she was very very helpful," Francesca says.
 Her mother, sadly, had her own experience of sexual violence to draw on.
 "She knew the process and the importance of reporting the crime to the police."